greenm01/ec4x/docs/ec4x_specs.md

 Flexibility and strategic foresight are your greatest tools in the quest for power.
 Use every resource and opportunity the game provides to crush your rivals and ensure the dominance of your House.

+If a House's prestige drops and stays below zero for three consecutive turns, the Duke is forced surrender to a rival House.

 A table of prestige values is listed in Section 9.

 ## 1.2 Turns